Star Wars: The Clone Wars (video game): Development

 Grey Griffin and Tom Kane reprise their Cartoon Network Clone Wars roles as Padmé Amidala and Yoda.

-Star Wars: The Clone Wars was announced on May 16, 2002 for GameCube and PlayStation 2.
+Star Wars: The Clone Wars was announced on May 16, 2002, for GameCube and PlayStation 2.
 The Xbox version was announced on January 30, 2003.
 The game was developed by Pandemic Studios and published by LucasArts.
 It was shown at the Electronic Entertainment Expo (E3) 2002 in Los Angeles, California a short time later.
 The GameCube version was released October 2002.
 The PlayStation 2 release followed in December of that year.
-On February 5, 2003 LucasArts announced that the Xbox version would feature online multiplayer through Xbox Live.
+On February 5, 2003, LucasArts announced that the Xbox version would feature online multiplayer through Xbox Live.
 It was slated to be released March 2003, and released a month later.
 The Xbox version would later be bundled with Tetris Worlds in an Xbox console package.

 The game is powered by Pandemic Studios Zero engine, which was also used for the first two Star Wars: Battlefront games.
 Pandemic was assisted by two other studios, Creat Studios in Saint Petersburg, Russia, which worked on the game's pre-rendered cutscenes, and Studio Mythos in Torrance, California, who assisted with character models.
 LucasArts also assisted with development.
 In total 50-60 people worked on the game.
 While some of the game's characters, locations and vehicles were taken directly from the films, others were newly created for the game.
 Additionally, models and textures from Industrial Light & Magic were provided to the Pandemic team for reference.
 Josh Resnick, President of Pandemic Studios said that Lucasfilm was "very easy to work with."
-He stated that while they did not receive final designs for many things, Lucasfilm game Pandemic "a lot of flexibility on creating new assets, new artwork [and] new characters."
+He stated that while they did not receive final designs for many things, Lucasfilm gave Pandemic "a lot of flexibility on creating new assets, new artwork [and] new characters."
 Greg Borrud, Director for the game wanted to provide a strong vehicle combat game.
 In speaking of the core of the gameplay, noted "More or less what Rogue Leader had done for flying combat, we wanted to do for ground combat."

 The game is voiced by several actors who have lent their voices multiple times in the Star Wars universe.
 Anakin Skywalker is voiced by Mat Lucas, who also voiced the character in the 2003 Clone Wars TV series and several video games.
 Grey Griffin voices Padmé Amidala and would later voice Asajj Ventress in the 2003 series and also provided voices for other games and series.
 Count Dooku is voiced by Corey Burton, who has portrayed Dooku since that time.
 Jedi Masters Mace Windu and Yoda are voiced by Star Wars veteran voice actors T.C.
 Carson and Tom Kane, respectively.
 Music is taken from the Star Wars: Episode II – Attack of the Cloness soundtrack, composed by John Williams.